Tuebel/robo_guide_ws/README.md

 Since this is a mixed catkin & cmake workspace, the easiest and fastest way is to use the [catkin tools](https://catkin-tools.readthedocs.io/en/latest/) or the newer [colcon build](https://colcon.readthedocs.io/en/latest/user/quick-start.html).
+I use some recent CMake commands in the cmake projects so make sure you have a recent version (3.12).